-Employees who either use tobacco products or whose covered dependents (spouses and children) use tobacco products must certify that usage using the ERS website.
+Employees who either use tobacco products or whose covered dependents (spouses and children) use tobacco products must certify that use via the ERS website.
 Once the certification is made, ERS assesses a tobacco user premium differential to be deducted from payroll in the same manner as the employee-paid insurance premiums.

-State agency staff should ensure that employees are aware of the programs available to them for assistance in tobacco cessation.
-Employees should also be aware they are required to certify tobacco usage for themselves and their dependents.
+State agency staff should ensure employees are aware of the tobacco cessation programs available to them.
+Employees should also be aware they are required to certify tobacco use for themselves and their dependents.

 Comptroller’s office staff provides assistance to state agencies in resolving questions on how the deduction is withheld by the payroll systems.

 The all-or-nothing rule states that if there is not sufficient net pay to deduct the entire employee portion of the insurance premium, then none is deducted and the employee must pay ERS directly.
-The Tobacco User Premium Differential Deduction only applies when the employee has a health insurance deduction; therefore, it is not applied during the 90-day wait and is not applicable when an employee has chosen to opt out of health insurance.
+The tobacco user premium differential deduction only applies when the employee has a health insurance deduction, so it is not applied during the 90-day benefits waiting period and is not applicable when an employee has chosen to opt out of health insurance.